 Blend research and clinical practice.
 In our developmental psychopathology and clinical science track, you'll study psychopathology in the context of development, build a foundation in developmental research, and gain the skills necessary to become a licensed clinician.
 You'll take developmental psychology courses with your cohort at the Institute of Child Development (ICD), as well as clinical training courses in the Department of Psychology.
 In addition to coursework in developmental and clinical psychology, you'll complete clinical practicums and a year-long internship.
 You'll also receive APA-accredited clinical training through the University of Minnesota Department of Psychology.

 The clinical science track takes six years to complete, including the internship.

 Are you interested in taking a graduate course but aren't a student at the University of Minnesota?
 Visit OneStop Student Services to learn more about how to register.

-Take foundational courses in cognitive, social, and biological development processes, ethical conduct of research, and statistical methods.
+Take foundational courses in cognitive, social-emotional, and biological development processes, ethical conduct of research, and statistical methods.
 Begin conducting research and identifying your area of specialty.
 Work with faculty to learn how to craft competitive fellowship applications.

 Complete your one-year, full-time APA-approved clinical internship.

 Upon graduation, you'll be prepared for careers in research, higher education, or clinical developmental psychology.
 The U of M Graduate School provides programs, resources, and events to help you with every step along the way—from identifying potential career paths, to developing skills to compete for them, to managing your career.